Coasting to Glory

 During the first two years of the Tonys (1947 and 1948), there was no official Tony Award.
 The winners were presented with a scroll and, in addition, a money clip, a cigarette lighter (for the men) or a compact (for the women).

-The Tony Award itself is a disk-shaped silver medallion with the masks of comedy and tragedy on one side and the profile of Antoinette Perry on the other.
+The Tony Award itself is a disk-shaped silver medallion with the masks of comedy and tragedy on one side and the name of the winner, the category, and year on the other.
 Since 1967 the medallion has been mounted on a curved armature atop a black pedestal.